 By nature, dental emergencies tend to be sudden, scary, and inconvenient.
 Maybe your daughter stumbled on the playground and chipped a tooth a few days before school photos, or maybe a dull toothache has developed into searing pain while you’re preparing for a big work presentation.
-Seeing a trusted dentist as soon as possible is necessary in these situations, and we’ve got a whole family of them here in Midtown East Manhattan who are ready and waiting to assist you.
+Seeing a trusted dentist as soon as possible is necessary in these situations, and we’ve got a whole family of them here in Midtown Manhattan who are ready and waiting to assist you.

-If you or a loved one is struggling with a serious oral injury/pain and unable to reach our office right away, here are some tips for how to improve your situation in the interim:
+If you or a loved one is struggling with a serious oral injury/pain and unable to reach our dental office right away, here are some tips for how to improve your situation in the interim:

 Unfortunately, it will never be possible to avoid the threat of dental emergencies with 100% certainty.
 However, there are some valuable steps that patients and families can take to reduce everyone’s risk from day to day.
 Take a look at a few tips from the Drs.
 Boyd below:

 We want to be there when our patients need us most.
 However, we understand that you may still have some questions about our services that you would like to have answered before you save our number in your phone and commit to us as your emergency dentist.
 That is why we have compiled the following list of frequently asked questions, along with their answers.
 If you do not see the information you were hoping for, you are welcome to contact our team directly.

 In some cases, different treatments are capable of addressing the same issue.
 For example, if you have an infected tooth, either root canal therapy or an extraction might be able to relieve your pain.
 Root canal therapy is usually the better option because it prevents the need for tooth replacement later on.
 We will recommend the treatment that we believe is best for your unique situation, and we will answer any questions you may have about alternative options.